Updated on July 7, 2021

-The greater Charlotte area is experiencing large quantities of small flying white pests otherwise known as Woolly Aphids.
-These tiny critters aren’t actually covered in white fluff rather strands of wax projecting the fluffy wool-like appearance.
+The greater Charlotte area is experiencing large quantities of small, flying white pests, otherwise known as woolly aphids.
+These tiny critters aren’t actually covered in white fluff.
+The strands of wax they're wrapped in just looks like fluffy wool.

 Would you like to read more?
 Head over to the North Carolina Cooperative Extension website for an article on these white, fuzzy critters.